 Programmable thermostats can store multiple daily temperatures (six or more settings a day) that you can manually override without affecting the rest of the daily or weekly program, according to energy.gov.

 “Smart” programmable thermostats can also learn your behavior, give you remote climate control, provide real-time energy consumption statistics for your home and adjust themselves based on outside factors such as humidity.

 While all thermostats allow you to temporarily make an area warmer or cooler, without erasing the pre-set programming, energy.gov also says you use more energy – and end up paying more on energy bills – if you consistently override the pre-programmed settings.

 Before installing one, check compatibility with the type of cooling or heating equipment you have, and buy one for each heating/cooling zone if your home has multiple zones.
 If your programmable thermostat doesn’t automatically indicate when batteries need to be changed, then it’s a good idea to periodically check and change the batteries.

 In addition to installing one of these thermostats, a home energy audit, also known as a home energy assessment, could also help you save money on your utility bills.
 It’ll reveal how much energy your home consumes and show you problems that may, when corrected, save you a good amount of cash over time.

-Contact Tragar Oil, your Long Island green energy company, today to learn more about how we can help you get started with an energy audit.
-Our green energy experts can answer any questions, or discuss more energy-saving tips, upgrading to ductless air conditioning, oil-to-gas conversion, Bioheat®, radiant heating, heat pumps and hot water heaters.
+Contact Tragar Home Services, your Long Island green energy company, today to learn more about how we can help you get started with an energy audit.
+Our green energy experts can answer any questions, or discuss more energy-saving tips, upgrading to ductless air conditioning, oil-to-gas conversion, Bioheat®, radiant heating, heat pumps and water heaters.
 And don’t forget to ask about our no-obligation, free estimate!